-Schools/colleges may consider drawing up a safety plan that sets out actions to be taken by the school/college to minimise risk, keep the victim safe and address the perpetrator's behaviour.
+Schools/colleges may consider drawing up a safety plan that sets out actions to be taken by the school/college to minimise risk, keep the victim safe, ensure the school environment is a safe space and address the perpetrator's behaviour.
 The plan should be agreed with the victim and the perpetrator and should allow them both to continue school life as normal, and should be kept under review by the designated safeguarding lead.